 Notes

-- Fruit salad is best served within a few hours of mixing.
+- Serve within a few hours of dressing: Fruit salad is best served within a few hours of mixing.
 Fruit will begin to break down and release juices the longer it sits.

 - Other popular fruits to add: white grapes, red grapes, blueberries, and cubed apples.